Say what you want about GameStop’s loyal individual investor base, they are definitely keeping a close eye on things.

 On Monday, November 29, 2021, the top post across several GameStop-focused subreddits centered around the number of shares stockbroker Fidelity listed as ‘available to borrow.’
 Stock brokers lend their account holders shares out to short sellers who in turn use them to artificially distort supply-demand dynamics with the goal of driving stock prices down.
 Short selling has been at the center of the GameStop saga since long before it caught significant traction with retail investors in late 2020.

 Fidelity had mistakenly listed 13,767,545 GameStop shares as available to borrow to short sellers.
-That figure represents more than 20% of GameStop’s float.
+That figure represents more than 20% of GameStop’s total issued shares.
 Fidelity is just one broker.
 Interactive Brokers, for example, listed 500,000 of their account holders’ shares as ‘available to borrow’ that day as well.

 Almost fourteen million shares is significantly above Fidelity’s average range of lendable GameStop shares, which hovered between one to three million shares for most of 2021.
 GameStop shareholders had a very reasonable question: Where did Fidelity get these millions of extra shares, which the broker itself labels as ‘hard to borrow’?